boostorg/mysql/README.md

 - C++17 capable compiler (tested with gcc 7.4, clang 7.0, Apple clang 11.0, MSVC 19.25).
 - Boost 1.70 or higher.
 The following Boost libraries are used:
     - Boost.Asio (and in consequence, Boost.System).
-    - Boost.Beast (implementation dependency, we are working in removing it).
     - Boost.Lexical_Cast.
     - Boost.Endian.
 - OpenSSL.